pooltogether/multichain-gov-proposal-spec/README.md

 Mitigations:

 - Allow branches to set queuing delays.
 This will give people time to exit before the proposal takes effect.
 - Add a "guardian" to branches that can cancel proposals.
+However, this could introduce censorship issues unless it's carefully managed.

 ### GovernorRoot: createProposal.